JASIM16027/Kubernetes-notes/Main K8s Components.md

-### The main components of Kubernetes (K8s) :
+### The Main Components of Kubernetes (K8s):

-1. Node & Pod:
+1. **Node & Pod:**
-   - Node: A physical or virtual machine that serves as a worker in a Kubernetes cluster.
+   - **Node:** A physical or virtual machine that serves as a worker in a Kubernetes cluster.
-   - Pod: The smallest deployable unit in Kubernetes, representing one or more containers that are tightly coupled and share resources.
+   - **Pod:** The smallest deployable unit in Kubernetes, representing one or more containers that are tightly coupled and share resources.
-     - Example: Imagine you have a Node called "Worker-1" in your cluster.
-You can deploy a Pod on "Worker-1" that contains two containers: one for your web server and another for a logging sidecar.
+     - **Example:** Imagine you have a Node called "worker-node-1" in your cluster.
+You can deploy a Pod on "worker-node-1" that contains two containers: one for your web server and another for a logging sidecar.

-   🔥 Node & Pod:🔥
+   🔥 **Node & Pod:** 🔥
    ```
    Kubernetes Cluster
-   └── Node (Worker-1)
+   └── Node (worker-node-1)
-       └── Pod (Web Server + Logging Sidecar)
+       └── Pod (nginx-server + log-sidecar)
-   └── Node (Worker-2)
+   └── Node (worker-node-2)
    ```

    **Pod Example (pod.yaml):**